 Children with ASD appear to experience sleep disturbances more frequently and intensely than typically developing children.
 Previous population-based and retrospective clinical studies have found a high rate of sleep onset problems in young children with ASD compared to typically developing children.
 Emotional and behavioral problems are related to sleep problems in the general child population, and have also been associated with sleep problems in children with ASD.
 For example, a previous study of children with Asperger syndrome or high-functioning autism found that those with chronic insomnia were characterized by more co-existing emotional and behavioral symptoms than their peers.
 Although research suggests that children with ASD have a high rate of sleep problems, even when adjusted for other mental health problems, the lack of longitudinal data and population based studies has limited our ability to understand the complex relationship between co-occurring emotional and behavioral problems and sleep difficulties in this group of children.
 In order to examine the need for increased sleep health care in children with ASD, sleep problems should be longitudinally studied in a total population setting.
 This approach allows researchers to examine potential risk factors and assess the development of sleep problems over time, as well as plan for early prevention and identification.

-A longitudinally-based study published in the journal Autism examined the prevalence and chronicity of sleep problems in children with problems believed to be typical of Autism Spectrum Disorders (ASD).
-This large Norwegian study followed 3700 children from ages 7-9 to 11-13.
+A longitudinally-based study published in the journal Autism examined the prevalence and chronicity of sleep problems in children with problems believed to be typical of ASD.
 The children were assessed for autistic symptoms, sleep problems, and emotional and behavioral problems.
-Approximately 1% of the children met the criteria for autism.
 Overall, the frequency of chronic insomnia was more than ten times higher in autistic children compared to non-autistic children (39.3% v 3.6%).
 These children also developed more sleep problems over time, with an incidence rate at of 37.5% compared to 8.6% in the controls at age 11-13 years.
 Likewise, sleep problems were more persistent over time in children with autistic symptomatology, with a remission rate of only 8.3% compared to 52.4% in the control group.
 Despite few girls being represented in the study, the authors found that sleep problems were significantly less prevalent in girls than boys, and that their sleep problems were also more transient.
-The presence of comorbid Attention-Deficit/Hyperactivity Disorder (ADHD) was a strong and independent risk factor for sleep problems in the ASD group.
-While emotional and behavioral problems explained a large proportion of the association between sleep problems and autism, children with autistic symptoms had a three-fold increased risk of sleep problems, even when taking into account other explanatory factors, such as gender, family income, parental education, and intellectual disability.
+The presence of comorbid attention-deficit/hyperactivity disorder (ADHD) was a strong and independent risk factor for sleep problems in the ASD group.
+While emotional and behavioral problems explained a large proportion of the association between sleep problems and autism, children with autistic symptoms had a three-fold increased risk of sleep problems.

 The results of this longitudinal population-based study show a clear association between autism symptoms and sleep problems and support the generally high prevalence rates of sleep problems (56–68%) reported in children with autism.
-The authors call for increased awareness of sleep problems in children with autistic symptoms and argue for the assessment and treatment of sleeping problems as a standard and integrated part of the assessment and treatment of ASD.
-This includes both behavioral and pharmacological interventions.
+The authors call for increased awareness of sleep problems in children on the autism spectrum and argue for the assessment and treatment of sleeping problems as a standard and integrated part of the symptom management of ASD.
 They note that “Diagnosing and treating insomnia in children with ASD is thus important both to relieve symptoms of autism, improve quality of life for the children and their families, and may even improve long-term outcome.”

 Sivertsen, B., Posserud, M., Gillberg, C., Lundervold, A. J., & Hysing, M. (2012).
 Sleep problems in children with autism spectrum problems: A longitudinal population-based study.
 Autism, 16, 139-150.
 DOI: 10.1177/1362361311404255